JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/web-fundamentals/debugging/index.md

     url: https://youtu.be/todo
 ---

-Sometimes code has bugs, and you need to debug it.
-For JavaScript code, our IDEs bundle WebStorm’s debugger.
+Even the best codebases have bugs.
+For JavaScript developers, our IDEs bundle WebStorm’s debugger.
 Let’s take a look at its key features.

 Let’s open an HTML page using the IDE.
 From the context menu in the **Solution** tool window, choose **Debug**.
 In HTML files, this creates and selects a JavaScript Run/Debug configuration, which is a **JavaScript Debug** configuration type.
 It points to our project’s `index.html` page.
 The configuration uses Chrome as the browser.